Belgrade Theatre: Design and construction

-The Coventry City Architect's Department under Donald Gibson produced a model in 1944 that showed three interlinked theatres and cinemas arranged radially around a quarter circle shaped car park, centred roughly on the site of the Belgrade.
+The Coventry City Architect's Department under Donald Gibson produced a model in 1944 that showed three interlinked theatres and cinemas arranged radially around a quarter-circle–shaped car park, centred roughly on the site of the Belgrade.
 Through the late 1940s and early 1950s, it became increasingly clear that only one theatre was needed, so Arthur Ling began work on the building that stands there today.
-The south east elevation is reminiscent of Gibson's Broadgate House (1948–53) with an arcade of shopfronts underneath a brick-clad block of flats for visiting actors, with regular square windows framed with pale stone.
-Ling departed from Gibson's theme for the rest of the building though, with its northeast flank of Portland stone and glass.
-The north east elevation faces Belgrade Square, an open area with a fountain and some green space.
+The south-east elevation is reminiscent of Gibson's Broadgate House (1948–53) with an arcade of shopfronts underneath a brick-clad block of flats for visiting actors, with regular square windows framed with pale stone.
+However, Ling departed from Gibson's theme for the rest of the building, giving it a northeast flank of Portland stone and glass.
+The north-east elevation faces Belgrade Square, an open area with a fountain and some green space.
 When originally built, the theatre had a covered entrance for people arriving in vehicles, which has since been removed.

 Ling utilised the gift of beech timber from Belgrade to panel the inside of the auditorium, which was fitted out in the style of the Royal Festival Hall.
 The Russian architect Arkady Mordvinov visited in 1958, and praised the theatre's "intimate note" as well as the quality of the acoustics in the auditorium.

 The extension opened in 2008 was designed by Stanton Williams, "contrasting [the] use of coloured renders and translucent panels" to "signal [...] presence within an evolving cityscape".
-It consists of a new seven-storey block to the north west of the existing theatre containing a 300-seat auditorium and additional rehearsal space.
+It consists of a new seven-storey block to the north-west of the existing theatre containing a 300-seat auditorium and additional rehearsal space.
 Its form and size aims to "[respond] to the scale of an adjacent new mixed-use development".
 The extension won a RIBA National award in 2008, and was described as "stunning" and "imposing" by the British Theatre Guide in 2007.